-The Garage Fund realized a net loss of \$10,262 for this month of the fiscal year and a net income of \$98,307 for the year to date.
-The Director of Public Works must review this closely to insure the net income of the Central Garage Fund does not vary greatly from the expectations provided in the Operating Budget for this fiscal year.
-Also, the Director should look at any fluctuations in income from month to month.
-The chart on the right reflects the activity of the Central Garage after eleven months of operation.
+The garage realized a net loss of \$19,679 for this month of the fiscal year and a net income of \$78,629 for the fiscal year.
+The Director of Public Works must review this closely during the next year to insure the net income of the Central Garage Fund does not vary greatly from the expectations provided in the Operating Budget for the fiscal year.
+Also, the Director should look at the fluctuations in income from month to month.
+The chart on the right reflects the activity of the Central Garage after twelve months of operation.